 The Entegra Coach Aspire is very spacious, but that’s because all the floor plans are quite large.
 The exterior length ranges between 40 feet, 11 inches, and 44 feet, 11 inches.
-It’s also 101 inches in length, which is only an inch shy of the maximum limit.

 Each floor plan includes a king bed, full bath, kitchen dinette, optional theater seating, and additional hide-a-bed.
 Some of the larger layouts also have a second half bath, an entertainment system, and a bigger wardrobe.